mray0256-jpg/Procedural-Planet-Generator/README.md

     Horrible, let me tell you.

     Anyways, now that I had all the data needed, I had to visualize it.
-I made a struct for each boundary, which acted as a single line between two points, then made a list of all boudnaries.
+I made a struct for each boundary, which acted as a single line between two points, then made a list of all boundaries.
 To fill this list, I learned about hashsets and combined them with dictionaries.
 I made a method, DetermineNeighbors, which fills a dictionary whose values are vertex indices and whose keys are hashsets of the neighboring vertices' indices.
 Then, using this dictionary, I compared the plateID belonging to each vertex and it's neighbors' to fill out the boundaries list.

     The boundary struct contains a color value and a magnitude value.
 These are determined by a cross product of the first vertex's direction and the second's.
 If they are negative, e.g. oppose each other, they create a divergent boundary!
 These are colored blue in gizmos.
 Conversely, convergent boundaries are colored red.
 Transform boundaries are colored white.